isralduke/thatbook/23-isaiah.md

 > <a name="41:4">41:4</a> Who acts and carries out decrees?
 > Who summons the successive generations from the beginning?
 > I, the Lord, am present at the very beginning,
-> and at the very end—I am the one.
+> and at the very end — I am the one.
 > <a name="41:5">41:5</a> The coastlands see and are afraid;
 > the whole earth trembles;
 > they approach and come.